-GEDmatch is a (mostly) free website which allows users to find family matches within the GEDmatch database.
+GEDmatch is a (mostly) free genealogy DNA testing website that allows users to find family matches within the GEDmatch database.
 DNAgedcom takes this process a bit further by allowing users to compare the matches against each other.
 As you can see in the image, this can lead to groupings of your various family branches.
 While GEDmatch has many tools for finding and researching relatives, DNAgedcom allows users to take a broader look at their family tree and the relationships between different family members.

 Both tools are useful for amateur genealogists researching their family trees.
 Both tools have a chromosome browser, which allows you to compare your autosomal DNA directly with another sample.
 Further, the sites are very similar in that they have an advanced set up to access complex DNA tools such as the Leed’s Method.

-While GEDmatch and DNAgedcom are both intended for more advanced users, many of the companies below offer a free analysis of your DNA file and do not require a degree in genetics.
-Plus, several of these companies offer health analysis in addition to ethnicity estimates and family matching.
+While GEDmatch and DNAgedcom are both intended for more advanced users, many of the companies offer DNA testing kits that come with a free DNA analysis and do not require a degree in genetics.
+Plus, several of these companies offer health analysis in addition to free ancestry and ethnicity DNA tests and family matching.
 Check them out to find the service best suited to your needs and abilities!